 This brand is popular for its infused Jamaican black castor oil line.
 Their pure castor oil makes an excellent hot oil treatment for those dry frizzy hair.

 Whether you prefer Jamaican Black or the clear castor oil, it’s all about what serves your needs well.
 What’s important is you have an approximation of what it’s made of and its uses.
-All the brands named above have USDA seal.
+All the brands named above have a USDA seal.
 They are ranked and selected based on customer feedback.
 Our best bets are the Organic Castor Oil by Sky Organics and the Jamaican Black Castor Oil by Tropic Isle Living.

 Both successfully pulled off remarkable sales not because of the marketing strategy, but because of the excellent results it delivered.
-As what the majority of its users say, ‘the picture says it all!’
+As the majority of its users say, ‘the picture says it all!’
 Both products continue to gain positive feedback from Amazon, proving that they’re living up to its name.
 The brands Sky Organics and Tropic Isle Living produced high-quality organic castor oils without additives. —Just a pure, undiluted, hexane-free castor oil.